 - ¾ tsp. freshly ground nutmeg (or cinnamon)

 - 1 tsp. pure vanilla extract

 - 1 cup chopped pecans (or walnuts), plus 5-8 pecan halves reserved

 Preheat the oven to 350°F. Grease (or spray with a non-stick vegetable spray) a 9 x 5 x 3 inch loaf pan.

 Place dates in a medium-sized bowl, or large liquid measuring cup, boiling water.
 Let stand for at least 20 minutes until soft and then drain before use.

 In a large bowl, whisk together the flour, baking powder, salt and nutmeg; set aside.

-In a large bowl of an electric mixer (or with a hand mixer), cream butter and sugars.
+In the large bowl of an electric mixer (or with a hand mixer), cream butter and both sugars.
 Add egg, then vanilla.
 Gradually incorporate the flour mixture and blend until just combined.
-Stir in drained dates and nuts.
+Stir in drained dates and chopped nuts.

 Place on a wire rack to cool for 10 minutes, then remove the bread from the pan and cool completely.
 Makes one 9 x 5 x 3 inch loaf.